About the Library

 The U.S. Department of Education.
 "The agency of the federal government that establishes policy for, administers, and coordinates most federal assistance to education."
 A great deal of information can be found here: policies, publications, initiatives, boards & commissions that provide advice to the Dept. of Education, as well as statistics.
 In particular, the National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education.

 U.S. Senate Committee on Health, Education, Labor & Pensions .
 Track bills and locate hearings dealing with education (from recent sessions of Congress), and read press releases.
-Publications from this committee available through the Government Printing Office can be found here.
+Publications from this committee available through the Government Publishing Office can be found here.

 Committee on Education & the Workforce, U.S. House of Representatives.
 Similar in scope to the Senate committee website, but better organized.
-Publications from this committee available through the Government Printing Office can be found here.
+Publications from this committee available through the Government Publishing Office can be found here.

 Catalog of Government Publications.
 Works just like a library catalog and includes links to online publications.
 Use the advanced screen for more control over your search.

 USA.gov will point to resources at the national, state, and various local levels.

 Michigan Department of Education.
 Programs, news & publications, assessment, policies, curriculum standards, etc., for the state can be found here.